B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Experiments

 \subsection{Benefit of the warm initialization}

 We compared two inputs of the unrolled neural network: the adjoint of undersampling signal ($\A' \y$) and quadratic roughness penalized reconstruction $(\A'\A+ \lambda \R'\R)^{-1}\A'\y$.
-The optimization is applied on a 16-spoke radial trajectory.
-We used 880 test slices.
-The average reconstruction quality (SSIM) of the two settings are 0.953 and 0.970, respectively.
-The warm initialization would significantly improve the reconstruction quality.
+The experiment optimized a 16-spoke radial trajectory and used 1520 test slices.
+The average reconstruction quality (SSIM values) of the two settings are 0.944 and 0.950, respectively.